 Exploring Synergies Between Parent Life Experiences and Positive Parenting: A Feasibility Study of Self Care with African American Mothers Who Have Experienced Prior Trauma

 January 2019-October 2019, Co-Primary Investigator: Carter

 This pilot project examined the feasibility and initial outcomes of African American mothers with high levels of trauma exposure who participate in Safe Care.

 Heart Lab News

 Dr. Carter examines how racial and cultural characteristics (e.g., racial identity, Africentric worldview, racial composition of communities, and place-based factors) influence health.
 A common theme in her work has been examining how racial discrimination effects development and exacerbation of chronic illnesses.
 She aims to enhance our ability to tackle health disparities in underserved and underrepresented communities.

-Simone is a first-year graduate student at GSU.
+Simone is a fourth-year graduate student in clinical psychology at GSU.
 She received her B.A. in Clinical Psychology from Tufts University in 2018, and since then, she has worked as a clinical research assistant in the Psychosis Research Program at Beth Israel Deaconess Medical Center in Boston, MA.
 She is interested in exploring the intersectionality between generational trauma and psychosis within the Black community, and she is interested in contributing to the development of culturally-informed interventions for racial/ethnic minority individuals experiencing complex mental illness.

 Kimberly is currently a freshman neuroscience major at Georgia State University.
 She has a research interest in how racial trauma and implicit racial bias in the healthcare system contributes to African American infant mortality rate during physician interactions.
 Her goals include attending medical school to specialize in medical trauma.
 Fun Fact: She loves to shop and watch Netflix.